nixon-voxell/apu_final_year_project/design_impl.typ

   ```
 ]

-When the assets are needed to be used in the game, we load them into the game through a unique ```rs enum``` type that we create in Lumina.
+When the assets are needed to be used in the game, we load them into the game through a unique ```rs enum``` type that we create in the source code.
 The `strum` crate is used here to define the folder the asset is located in.

 #figure(kind: image, caption: [Spawning assets])[